 Sentry’s Savannah – Hilton Head office operates in Chatham, Bryan, Effingham, Liberty and McIntosh Counties of Georgia and Beaufort and Jasper County in South Carolina.
 The operating area stretches from Hilton Head on the north to Brunswick on the south.
 Some of the towns where Sentry manages communities include Savannah, Pooler, Richmond Hill, Darien and Bluffton.

 The Savannah – Hilton Head Sentry Management office has 9 employees with a direct local impact, primarily from operations and payroll, of $1.1 million annually.
 When considering both direct and indirect contributions to the local Northeastern Georgia economy, the total annual impact totals more than $6.2 million.

-Glen Meyers is Vice President of the Savannah GA Division.
+Nora Scheer is Division Manager of the Savannah GA Division.
 All Community Managers hold either a Georgia real estate license or they are licensed as a Georgia CAM (Community Association Manager).
 Sentry’s Savannah – Hilton Head office personnel complete nearly 125 hours per year in professional development and education to keep them current on all issues relating to homeowner association operations in Georgia and South Carolina.
 Managers have designations from the Community Associations Institute (CAI) and several have earned the Certified Manager of Community Associations (CMCA) certificate and the Association Management Specialist (AMS) designation.